Spin precession effects in the phasing formula of eccentric compact binary inspirals up to the second post-Newtonian order: Orbital evolution and phasing

 and the $0$ subscript stands for the value of the vector at an initial time or frequency.

 Eq. (\ref{eq:e2yevol}) at order $e^2$ can be solved utilizing the integrating factor method, since it has the following form

 which has the following solution

 where the integrating factor is $e^{\int P(y) dy}$ and $C$ is a constant of integration that is fixed by enforcing that $R(y_0) = R_0$.
 In the present case, $R \equiv e^2$.
-Since we require a solution that is in a PN series, we perform a Taylor series on the PN parameter in Eq. (\ref{eq:gensol}) to obtain the following solution for $e^2(y)$ till 2 PN and till $e_0^2$ accuracy
+Since we require a solution that is in a PN series, we perform a Taylor series on the PN parameter in Eq. (\ref{eq:gensol}) to obtain the following solution for $e^2(y)$ {\black up to} 2 PN and to $e_0^2$ accuracy